 The types of OTC medications that people take for headaches should work well for you.
 We don’t need to name brands as so many famous headache medications are out there.
 You surely know a few already.
 Acetaminophen is an active ingredient to watch for.

 Also, OTC meds which target and reduce inflammation should work well, since a toothache may be caused by swelling of tissue around the trouble spot.
 Ibuprofen is an anti-inflammatory ingredient and it comes in many different brands.
 It will take down swelling caused by inflammation.
 Of course, if you have major dental surgery such as sinus lift or root canal, then you may need prescription strength ibuprofen.
 Some people have trouble with NSAIDs due to stomach acidity.
 If that applies to you, then there are alternatives.
-Your dentist may prescribe codeine which is a very powerful painkiller that needs to be used with care as it can be addictive.
+Your dentist may prescribe cocodamol 30/500 which is a very powerful painkiller combining 500mg paracetamol and 30mg codeine.
+This is available online and you can buy cocodamol in the UK with no prescription.

 Also, drugstores sell pain relief gels which are safe for usage inside of the mouth.
 Just be sure to choose a formula which is made for this purpose.
 You’ll need to know that it’s safe as an oral gel for toothache pain.
 They make formulas for kids and adults.
 Obviously, the adult version has more active ingredient, so choose what’s appropriate.